top of page

 Around 2.5 B years ago, there was a great extinction from Arcaic to Protozic eras "Great Oxygen Event" caused ironically by increasing oxygen levels which killed the first photosynthetic microbes that were making oxygen.
 Before the extinction, there are cycles of increasing microbe levels (euchorytes) followed by die offs.
 The cycles are signaled by alternating black and red iron oxide deposits in rocks.
 Eventually, the photosynthesizers evolved resistance and iron gets depleted resulting in much higher oxygen levels even in the deepest oceans, killing of any non-photosynthetic life such as deep ocean vent species.
 Excess oxygen in the atmosphere depleted methane which is a strong warming gas, so the earth cools into a sever ice age 717 M years ago killing off photosynthesizers.
 In total 99% of life was killed off.
 The thaw that followed led to the "Avalon Expolsion" 635-538 M years ago leading to macroscopic life as Ediachrons such as multi-segment worms.
 Sponges have survived until today.

 Jellyfish were the first with basic locomotion.
 Around 550 M ago at the start of the Cambrian, egg laying molluscs with exoskeletons, and copper based blood that flows throughout the body.
+Corals appear in the same time frame.
 Within the molluscs are a staggering variety of insects, and shellfish.
 By 420 years ago the cephalons, squid and octopus, evolved closed circulation that delivered oxygen to key organs.
 Octopus show remarkable intelligence and are a true intelligent alien.
 The hard exoskeleton limits the size of insects.
 The soft exoskeletons limit the protection against predators and their load bearing capability.

 The evolution of fish began about 450 million years ago with lampreys and then early fish with developed the skull and the vertebral column, leading to the first craniates and vertebrates